RDSDeveloper/technical-test/README.md

    - Rate limiting
    - Audit logging

+## Getting Started

+1. Start with the [Overview](docs/01_overview.md) for a high-level understanding
+2. Navigate through each section using the links provided
+3. Each document contains a "Back to Overview" link for easy navigation

 ## Implementation Timeline

 The project is planned to be implemented in three phases over 6 weeks: